CodingNomads/flask-webdev/content/s09_database_management_using_flask_sqlalchemy/s09_p03_defining_models_and_relationships.md

 Really cool stuff, right?!
 If it still hasn't sunken in, that's no problem, with practice you will get the hang of it.
 One thing to note is that in there's a somewhat rare chance that `db.relationship()` won't be able locate the foreign key by itself.
 For example, it could happen when you define two `Role` foreign keys in the `User` model.
 It can't be sure which one you might mean, so giving it additional arguments to remove any ambiguity should solve the problem.

+___

 You just got through the basics models and relationships!
 Does it feel like boot camp?
-Good, that means your learning.
-Now gimme 20 pushups, then carry on to the next lesson.
+Good, that means you're learning.
+Now drop and gimme 20 pushups, then carry on to the next lesson.